Province:Platinum Provincial Dugout

 These Cottages were initially in the area called Cottesloe, next to the Gas works, Auckland Park.
 As a result of the Johannesburg City Council planning to build a road through the middle of the complex, we were offered a long term lease where the cottages currently stand in Fairlands.
 The complex was build in phases, firstly 18 double cottages to move the persons from the old site.
 5 years latter, 12 single cottages were built as a result of the demand for single accommodation.
 This demand continues today, and have since built another 4 single cottages, being a total of 16 single cottages.
 All Cottages were built to accommodate persons in wheel chairs.
 We also made sure the complex is low maintenance, i.e. outside walls all face brick, no gutters etc.

 We house 56 Moths and ex-servicemen and their spouses.
 (Military service is a prerequisite) We offer residents, whom are predominately Moths, safe, affordable housing.
 Residents have to be able to look after themselves, as we have no medical facilities.
-We do not offer transport to the shops, hospital etc. We are very concerned abo ut the safety of our residents and therefor make sure we have done all that is possible to make sure the complex is safe, eg Electric fence all around the complex, linked to armed response Beagle Watch, all doors have security gates and windows burglar bars.
+We do not offer transport to the shops, hospital etc. We are very concerned about the safety of our residents and therefor make sure we have done all that is possible to make sure the complex is safe, eg Electric fence all around the complex, linked to armed response Beagle Watch, all doors have security gate and windows have burglar bars.

-In addition we have a laundry with Speed Queen washers and dryers.
+In addition the complex has free Wifi for its residents.
+We have a laundry with Speed Queen washers and dryers.
 The complex also has a hall for entertainment which doubles up as a shellhole.
 Currently we have West Rand District and 2 shellholes that meet monthly in the Shellhole, being Last Post shellhole and Oasis shellhole.
 In addition Moth WestRand District, Warrior Oasis Cottages management committee and the Royal Navy association, have their meetings at Moth Cottesloe Homes.
 Our facilities are also used by the local rate payers association.

 The scheme has a long waiting list particularly for single cottages.
 Our preference when allocating Cottages is to look at needy persons, who have been Moths for 3 – 5 years or longer.
 We will there after look at Ex-servicemen and woman.
 Health is critical so only applicants whose health state is good / excellent will be considered.
 To obtain an application form, mail [email protected].
 Once filled in and returned with your application fee of R100, will your name be added to the waiting list.
 Note rental is based on a means test, i.e. a percentage of your income which is declared annually.
 Regretfully, NO PETS.